Hiking With Your Dog? Here’s What Gear You Actually Need

 6. Trail Snacks or a Meal for Long Hikes

-If you're out for more than a couple hours, your dog might need a refuel.
+If you're out for a long day, your dog might need a refuel.
 Bring high-protein snacks or part of their usual meal, especially if they’re burning lots of energy.

-Avoid foods with a strong smell unless you’re hiking in bear country — and store all food securely.
+Avoid foods with a strong smell if you’re hiking in bear country, and store all food securely.

 7. Optional but Smart Add-Ons